 Property record cards are now available on line at: Assessing Database or under shortcuts on the home page.
 GIS maps are available at www.merrimackgis.org or by visiting our office.
 For a small service fee copies of small areas can be made

-Should you notice any errors on the property record card, please notify the office staff.
+Should you notice any errors on the property record card, please notify the office staff to schedule an inspection.

 Due to the implementation of the statewide property tax, the Town of Merrimack has had to take a more proactive approach to property valuation/assessments.
 The Town's Assistant Assessor will be re-measuring and re-inspecting a portion of the community's properties, as well as taking photographs of those properties to ensure quality data exists.
 Should the staff find no one at home, a door hanger will be placed with instructions to schedule an appointment to view the interior.
 The Town would like to encourage the cooperation of the property owners throughout this process.